 "So watch yourselves.
 “If your brother or sister sins against you, rebuke them; and if they repent, forgive them.
 Even if they sin against you seven times in a day and seven times come back to you saying ‘I repent,’ you must forgive them.”"
 Luke 17:3-4, NIV.

-Notice that this verse mentions "if they repent, forgive them."
-As mentioned above, we are not commanded to forgive someone who has not repented, but for our own peace, it is advised to forgive them and move on.
+For our own peace, it is advised to forgive someone even when they don't repent or ask for forgiveness, and move on.
 The Bible also mentions not to associate with fools or you will become a fool, to choose your friends/company wisely.
 If someone is toxic, then you need to flee from them so you will not stumble or become like them.
-However, if someone repents we ARE commanded to forgive them no matter how many times they hurt us, as long as they repent, we have to forgive.
+If someone repents we are commanded to forgive them no matter how many times they hurt us, as long as they repent, we have to forgive.
 Just as God forgives us each and every time we repent, we need to demonstrate this to others.

 "Get rid of all bitterness, rage and anger, brawling and slander, along with every form of malice.
 Be kind and compassionate to one another, forgiving each other, just as in Christ God forgave you."
 Ephesians 4:31-32, NIV.